Michael1388/ASP.NET-CMS-Web-Project/README.md

         }
     }

-Controller to create the sort finctionality view
+RentalHistories.cs - Controller to create the sort view

      using System;
     using System.Collections.Generic;